 References to the ponds or the iron industry occasionally appear in popular literature such as the Sussex novels of Sheila Kaye-Smith and Barbara Willard, Conan Doyle's The Adventure of Black Peter, and of course Kipling's Puck of Pook Hill, set near Burwash.
-NB H G Wells' Hammerpond Park Burglary is set in the fictional village of Hammerpond but otherwise does not mention Wealden iron.
+H G Wells' Hammerpond Mystery is set in the fictional village of Hammerpond but otherwise does not mention Wealden iron.
 Of the handful of Victorian novels that feature Wealden ironworks the most famous and accurate is Hurlock Chase, by George E. Sargant.

 Many people and institutions helped with the research for this site.
 Above all I am indebted to the Wealden Iron Research Group whose field walking and forays in all weathers have yielded archaeological evidence of ironwork sites, as well as documentary research into their history and activities.
 WIRG's Jeremy Hodgkinson and the late Reg Houghton in particular deserve thanks for generously sharing specialist knowledge and making comments on the original text.
 Any inaccuracies are mine, not theirs.
 Ron Martin of SIAS and Ten Henbery of Sussex Mills Group kindly helped with information and I am also grateful to all those on local internet newsgroups who responded to my initial queries especially Chris Shepheard of Surrey Industrial History Group.
 Thanks are also due to Sussex Archaeological Society for some illustrations, and John Pulman for getting this site onto the web.
 Copyright has been sought assiduously, however, if an inadvertent breach has crept through please get in touch so this can be remedied immediately.